|View on TensorFlow.org||View source on GitHub||Download notebook|

 If you are running this tutorial in Colaboratory, you can use the following snippet to download these files to your local machine (or use the file browser, View -> Table of contents -> File browser).

-try: from google.colab import files files.download('vectors.tsv') files.download('metadata.tsv') except Exception as e: pass
+try: from google.colab import files files.download('vectors.tsv') files.download('metadata.tsv') except Exception: pass

 Visualize the embeddings